 You can, but I don’t recommend using fat-free cream cheese in this recipe.
-Fat-free cream cheese is sometimes extra tart and I have had a few bad experiences where it messed up the consistency of the dessert.
-I usually use 1/3 less fat cream cheese or full fat cream cheese because I like the flavor better and have never had a bad experience with them.
+Fat-free cream cheese is sometimes extra tart, and I have had a few bad experiences where it messed up the consistency of the dessert.
+I usually use 1/3-less-fat cream cheese or full-fat cream cheese because I like the flavor better and have never had a bad experience with them.

 Can I use cook and serve pudding or does it have to be instant?

 Yes, you can use Cook and Serve pudding.
-You just need to make sure you let it completely cools before you spread it on top of the cream cheese layer.
+You just need to make sure you let it completely cool before you spread it on top of the cream cheese layer.
 I suggest only using Cook and Serve pudding if you can’t find instant.
 Instant is easier to prepare and makes the recipe come together quicker.

-Yes, It can be made up to two days before you need to serve it, just make sure that you keep it completely covered and refrigerated.
+Yes.
+It can be made up to two days before you need to serve it.
+Just make sure that you keep it completely covered and refrigerated.

 How should I store the leftovers?